The Top 10 Jewelry Investments for 2021 October 18, 2021 – Posted in: Jewelry Blog

 - Colombian Emeralds

-Jewelry That’s Predicted to Perform – The Ultimate List
+Jewelry That’s Predicted to Perform in 2021 – The Ultimate List

-Despite the movement in the markets, certain pieces of jewelry seem to have a promising future.
-The following article features the types of jewelry that should be on your radar in 2021.
-So read on to find out more about the dos and don’ts of jewelry investments.
+Despite the movement in the markets, certain pieces of jewelry have a very promising future.
+The following article features the types of jewelry that should be on your radar in 2021 if you’re a serious jewelry investor.

 Natural Saltwater Pearls

-Most of their value comes from the fact that these are very hard to find.
-In fact, the majority of natural saltwater pearls are more than one hundred years old.
-And they usually feature on antique jewelry.
+Most of the investment value comes from the fact that these are almost impossible to find.
+In fact, the majority of natural saltwater pearls available to the market are more than one hundred years old.
+And they are usually featured in equally rare antique jewelry.

-Consequently, the price of these pieces can go sky high and keep growing with the coming years.
-To put things in perspective, just 1 in 10,000 oysters yield a natural pearl good enough for jewelry.
+Consequently, the price of these pieces can go sky high and will keep growing in the coming years.
+To put things in perspective, just 1 in 10,000 natural oysters yield a natural pearl good enough for jewelry.

-To learn more about investing in Natural Saltwater Pearls, click here.
+To learn more about investing in Natural Saltwater Pearls and to view our collection, click here.

 Colored & Fancy Diamonds